-DNCE 6213 Current Issues in Historical Inquiry.
-Investigation of how dance practice over time and across cultures has shaped the presentation of dance in contemporary society.
+DNCE 6213: Current Issues in Historical Inquiry.
+Exploration of how dance practice over time and across cultures shaped the presentation and record of dance in contemporary society.
 The role of movement appropriation, dance reconstruction, and current theories of gendered bodies in relation to movement will be addressed.
-Developing methods for writing history as a living art will be practiced.
+Developing methods for writing history as a living and changing art will be practiced.

-DNCE 6313 Philosophical Inquiry.
-Engagement in philosophical aesthetics as a process of questioning and examining ontological and epistemological issues related to the individual research interests of the students.
-Metaphoric process, hermeneutics, critical theory, and the presence of physicality in philosophical writing will provide points of entry for writing projects.
+DNCE 6323: Philosophical Inquiry.
+Engagement in philosophical questioning through connections with major philosophical tenets related to the individual research interests of the students.
+Feminist studies, critical theory, pragmatic theoretical frameworks, and the presence of physicality in philosophical writing will provide points of entry for diverse projects.

-DNCE 6113 Seminar: Theorizing Performance.
-Interdisciplinary investigation of historical and contemporary approaches to performance studies, addressing performance as a conceptual term, as an object of analysis, and as a mode of interpretation.
+DNCE 6113: Seminar: Theorizing Performance.
+Interdisciplinary investigation of historical and contemporary approaches to performance studies, addressing performance as a conceptual term, an object of analysis, and a mode of interpretation.

-DNCE 6913 Individual Study: Directed Reading.
-Development of an independent reading program in the area of dissertation research as well as the specific areas for the Qualifying Examinations.
+DNCE 6913: Individual Study: Directed Reading.
+Development of an independent reading program in the area of dissertation research and the specific areas for the Qualifying Examination.